CALL

 • On the other hand, if your interest income is over Rs 40,000, the TDS would be 10%.
 Besides, if you do not have a PAN card, the bank can deduct 20% of TDS.

-What is the purpose of Form 15G and Form15H?
+What is the Purpose of Form 15G and Form 15H

 Forms 15G and 15H are self-declaration forms that can be submitted to avoid Tax Deducted at Source (TDS) on specific income.
 Form 15G is for individuals below 60 years while Form 15H is for senior citizens (above 60 years).
 If the total income is below the taxable limit, these forms can be used to declare that no tax is payable.
 By submitting these forms, individuals can save TDS on interest income from Fixed Deposits (FDs), Recurring Deposits (RDs) and other sources ensuring they receive the full amount without tax deduction.